-Located about 100km outside of Guilin, the county of Longsheng is most famous for the Longji Rice Terraces.
-The rice terraces were first constructed in the Yuan dynasty (1271-1368).
-A mind-boggling feat of agricultural engineering, the seemingly endless rows of rice terraces carved into to the hillsides are said to resemble the rippling scales on a dragon's back when filled with water, giving the terraces their name, which literally means "dragon's backbone."
+Located about 100 km north of Guilin, the county of Longsheng is home to the famous Longji Rice Terraces, a mind-boggling feat of agricultural engineering.
+The seemingly endless rows of rice terraces carved into the hillsides are said to resemble the rippling scales on a dragon's backbone when filled with water, giving the terraces their name, which literally means "dragon's spine."

 These amazing terraced rice fields were first constructed in the Yuan Dynasty (1271-1368) by the Zhuang and Yao ethnic groups, who still occupy the region today.
 Among the minority villages dotted among the rice fields, Ping'an Zhuang Village and Jinkeng Dazhai Red Yao Village are two popular gateways for visitors to explore the magnificent terraces.
 The nearby Longji Old Zhuang village, another popular scenic area, is accessible by a half-hour hike from Ping'an Village.